TheLittleScientist/Gettingandcleaningdata/README.md

 It renames code with the Uses descriptive activity names to name the activities in the data set

 It renames labels to something that is more easy to understand.

+It makes a new data set from the previous made data set showing the average of each activity, variable and subject.

+**FinalData.txt** which is a text file that shows the final data after having gone through the process as described in the run_analysis.R script.